26 High Protein Desserts (easy and guilt-free)

 Bonus: portable, fuss-free and gluten-free cookies

-These chewy and soft banana peanut butter oatmeal vegan protein cookies contain almost 10g of protein per serving!
+These chewy and soft banana peanut butter oatmeal vegan protein cookies contain almost 10g of protein per serving (for banana peanut butter fans, try this peanut butter and banana tortilla too)!
 Wholesome and delicious, they are great as a snack or breakfast to satisfy your sweet tooth.

 Easy Shrikhand RecipeCheck out the recipe here